 What primary health care actually is?

 It is often misunderstood that primary health care is merely the responsibility of the government.
-In fact, primary health care is the approach of the entire society towards health while focusing more on individual needs regarding the health of individuals.
+In fact, primary health care is the approach of the entire society toward health while focusing more on individual needs regarding the health of individuals.
 Primary health care focuses more on comprehensive dimensions of general health care i.e. physical, social, and mental health care.

-Historical developments on primary health care:
+Historical developments in primary health care:

 Throughout history, the concept of primary health care has been presented in multiple forms many times.
 Sometimes, it was presented as the medium to provide the first level of personal health care services to patients.
-While many other times it included working in marginal populations to provide some basic health priorities.
+While many other times it included working with marginal populations to provide some basic health priorities.
 At the global level, primary health care is now seen as an important part of human development and individual human progress.

 To overcome all these issues, WHO presented forth very inclusive definitions based on the following key principles:

-2. In detail analysis and focus on all health determinants by utilizing all public policies in all sectors.
+2. In-detail analysis and focus on all health determinants by utilizing all public policies in all sectors.